Ninrrol Medina

 Ninrol Edgardo Medina Torres (born 26 August 1976) is a Honduran retired football defender.

-He is current manager of Honduran Segunda Division side Arsenal de Roatán.
+He is the current manager of Honduran Segunda División side Arsenal de Roatán.

 Club career

 Medina came through the youth ranks at F.C.
 Motagua and first moved abroad to play in Mexico for Tigrillos Saltillo.
 He returned to Motagua after a year, but then again crossed the border to play in Costa Rica, where he played for Deportivo Saprissa alongside compatriot Amado Guevara, and another three years in Mexico.
 He joined Honduran side Vida in 2006 and finished his career as captain of Victoria.
 He scored 2 league goals for Motagua.